hzaurzli/Resume/item_4.md

 </div>
 <br>

 HaHa!
 I participated in the translation and editing of some chapters of the book, and edited the book together with the members.
+Welcome everyone to discuss with a heavy R language enthusiast (me)